primaryodors/podock/README.md

 PrimaryOdors.org molecular docker.<br>
 http://www.primaryodors.org

+Please excuse our dust as we improve this software and get it working again.

 PODock is a fast, lightweight molecular docking software package that offers the following advantages:
 - Path-based docking;
 - Native support for side-chain flexion;
 - Per-residue binding strength output;
 - Per-binding-type binding strength output;
+- Small self contained codebase with no extraordinary dependencies;
+- Does not require CMake, but can be built on any recent *nix system using make, g++, and the C++14 Standard Library;
 - Interatomic parameters stored in flat text files that can be edited without recompiling the application.

-To Use PODock, first clone the repository, then execute the following commands:
+To Use PODock, please first clone the repository, then execute the following command:

-For Linux:
 ```
 make podock
 ```